Skip to main content

 You can also create one or more commands that users can execute within a chat to trigger Torq workflows.
 For example, if you add a command called check-ip, you can define the trigger condition only to apply when that command is used in a chat.

-Step One: Create a Custom Apps Policy in Microsoft Teams
+Create a custom apps policy in Microsoft Teams

 The custom apps policy allows the user creating the bot to install custom apps for their team, including the Torq Bot.
-If the user already has the required permissions or a custom apps policy with the necessary permissions exists, you can skip this section and proceed directly to Step Two: Create a Bot.
+If the user already has the required permissions or a custom apps policy with the necessary permissions exists, you can skip this section and proceed directly to Create a bot in Microsoft Teams dev.

 Note that you must be a Teams admin to create a custom apps policy.

-1. In Teams Admin Console: Log in to your Teams admin console, navigate to Teams Apps > Setup Policies, and click Global (org-wide default).
+1. In Teams admin console: Log in to your Teams admin portal, navigate to Teams Apps > Setup Policies, and click Global (org-wide default).

-3. New Policy: If the policy is set to Off, create a new custom app policy.
+3. New policy: If Upload Custom Apps is set to Off, create a new custom app policy.

 1. Go back to Setup Policies and click Add.